How businesses can avoid double currency conversion and reduce operating costs

 Utilize an Airwallex Global Account

-Opening an Airwallex Global Account gives your business the opportunity to seamlessly trade in, convert, collect, hold and pay in multiple foreign currencies from around the globe, including USD, EUR, AUD, HKD, GBP and more.
+Opening an Airwallex Global Account allows your business to seamlessly trade in, convert, collect, hold, and pay in multiple foreign currencies from around the globe, including USD, EUR, AUD, HKD, GBP, and more.

 How does an Airwallex Global Account work?

-With an Airwallex Global Account, you can open domestic and foreign currency accounts in minutes - all without even needing to visit a bank branch (or even leave your desk).
+With a Global Account, you can open domestic and foreign currency accounts in minutes – all without visiting a bank branch (or even leaving your desk).

 Then you can collect foreign currencies from your customers and hold them in your account, without being exposed to multiple unnecessary conversions.

-Once you’ve collected a foreign currency in your Global Business Account, you have two paths to choose from:
+Once you’ve collected a foreign currency in your account, you have two paths to choose from:

-1. You can convert the money into your home currency.
-We offer a conversion rate between 0.4-1% above the interbank rate, which is significantly cheaper than other payment gateways and regular banks.
+You can convert the money into your home currency.
+We offer a conversion rate between 0.5% and 1% above the interbank rate, which is significantly cheaper than other payment gateways and regular banks.

-2. You can hold the money in your Airwallex Global Account without converting it, and use it to pay your suppliers or for other international expenses in the future - all without paying transaction fees.
+You can hold the money in your account without converting it, and use it to pay your suppliers or other international expenses in the future without paying transaction fees.

 Paying suppliers and vendors